 On January 1, 2018, Princeton Capital Corporation directly entered into a service agreement with SS&C Technologies Holdings, Inc. (the "Sub-Administrator") to provide certain administrative services to the Company.
-In exchange for providing services, the Company pays the Sub-Administrator an asset-based fee with a \$125,000 annual minimum as adjusted for any reimbursement of expenses.
-This annual minimum was amended in the service agreement on April 20, 2019 and effective as of July 1, 2019.
+In exchange for providing services, the Company pays the Sub-Administrator an asset-based fee with a \$127,647 annual minimum as adjusted for any reimbursement of expenses.
+This annual minimum was amended in the service agreement on April 20, 2019 and increased on July 1, 2020 by the US Consumer Price Index - All Urban Consumers per the service agreement.
 This asset-based fee will vary depending upon our gross assets, as adjusted, as follows: